izenynn/libft/README.md

 ## How to use

-- Clone libft to your project
+- Clone libft to your project folder

 ```sh
 git clone https://github.com/izenynn/libft.git